pangenome/odgi/docs/rst/tutorials/sorting_layouting.rst

     path	in_node_space	in_nucleotide_space	nodes	nucleotides	num_penalties	num_penalties_different_orientation
     all_paths	4.66114	4.72171	21882	163416	5948	1

-Compare to before, these metrics show that the goodness of the sorting of the graph improved significantly.
+Compared to before, these metrics show that the goodness of the sorting of the graph improved significantly.
 Great!

 -----------------------------------------
 2D layout of the unsorted DRB1-3123 graph